RepoCamp/ucla2019/README.md

 ```
 Hit enter and you'll be in the byebug.

-You'll find the bundled gems in the `./bundle` folder.
-This
-folder is gitignored to avoid commiting it.

 <em>This repository was built and is managed by [Data Curation Experts LLC](https://curationexperts.com)</em>